Daylen1160/APSC160-Exam-Practice/C Programming/Medium/Alien Language/problem.md

 Testing is a bit different than all the other problems.
 You need to run `template.c` or `solution.c` first to get the text in `decoder.txt`, then run `testing.c` without including either file.

+## Additional Functions

+Alongside all the other ctype functions you should know for the exam, you might need one more in this problem:

+`bool isdigit(char cr)`

+Returns true if the character is a digit, false otherwise

 ## Examples

 ```text